Changelog

 .sort.timeSeries.eliminated

-.end.timeSeriesand redundancy in the implementation of thetimeSeriesmethod.the function
+.end.timeSeriesand the redundancy in the implementation of thetimeSeriesmethod.the function

 .applySeriesis now defunct.
 It was obsoleted long time ago and was exported for historical reasons only.
 UseapplySeries()instead.